noahk587/Restaurant-Operations/README.md

 # 10.15 Restaurant Operations

 Designed in CS 1337.006.S21 using the C++ programming language.
-The IDE used was XCode and compiler was Clang with gcc capability.
+The IDE used was Xcode and compiler was Clang with gcc capability.
 Program reads the menu and table information from a .txt file.
 Program is run in a hostess/waiter’s perspective.
 User assign guests into tables, place orders, and calculate the bill for the table.
 Program does have input validation.
 Code has modifation which includes a user prompt.

 ## Instructions